HaitaiNg/Education/Books/FlashBoys.md

 mind hit some kind of wall.
 For the first time in his career, he felt that he could only win if someone else lost, or, more likely, that someone else could only win if he lost.
-He was not by nature a zero- sum person, but he had somehow wound up in the middle of a zero-sum business.
+He was not by nature a zero-sum person, but he had somehow wound up in the middle of a zero-sum business.
 (196)